PlanQK/planqk-platform-docs/src/demos/introduction.md

 - A fork of our [Gradio starter template](https://github.com/Anaqor/gradio-example).

 **To deploy a Demo** for your Use Case click on the Demo tab of your Use Case and click on the **Create Demo** button.

+<ImageShadow :src="$withBase('/images/demos/create-a-demo.png')"></ImageShadow>

 You will be asked to connect your GitHub account (if you haven't done so already) and to select a repository.
 Select the fork of the Gradio starter template you created earlier by clicking on **Connect**.
 That's it, you deployed your first Demo!

 But there is one more thing.
 In order to make your Demo work we need to set some environment variables.
-Read the next section to learn how to do that.
+Read the next section to learn how to set environment variables.

 ## Set Environment Variables
 If your demo requires environment variables (for instance, secret keys or tokens), you can set them in the **Settings** of your Demo.